openhwgroup/core-v-mcu/docs/github.md

 # Github

+We encourage people to get involved and contribute to this project.

+As with any activity, we have our ways-of-working that help keep entropy under control.

 Working with Git and Github can be quite a steep learning curve.
 Here is an attempt to collect general best-practices and recipes.